jessespencersmith/michaelgiltz/README.md

 Features:
 - 72 DPI compression (~90% size reduction)
-- Optimized for fast web viewing
+- Optimized for fast web viewing with linearization
-- Originals saved in "Original PDFs" folder
+- Originals automatically moved to "Original PDFs" folder
+- Processes all PDFs in the folder at once

 ### For Developers